 Three years later, in 2001, the organization was formally born just a few months after the fall of the Twin Towers in New York.
 It appeared that the mission and the work of Intercultural Journeys would be more urgent than ever.

 Since then, Intercultural Journeys (IJ) has held nearly 150 concerts, partnering with an international roster of artists, including R. Carlos Nakai, Simon Shaheen, Diane Monroe and Jiebing Chen.
-Through musical and personal dialogues with these artists and others, Intercultural Journeys has been able to spread its message to a diverse audience worldwide.
+Through musical and personal dialogues with these artists and others, Intercultural Journeys has been able to spread its message to a diverse audience.